Mössbauer effect: History

-The emission and absorption of X-rays by gases had been observed previously, and it was expected that a similar phenomenon would be found for gamma rays, which are created by nuclear transitions (as opposed to X-rays, which are typically produced by electronic transitions).
-However, attempts to observe nuclear resonance produced by gamma-rays in gases failed due to energy being lost to recoil, preventing resonance (the Doppler effect also broadens the gamma-ray spectrum).
-Mössbauer was able to observe resonance in nuclei of solid iridium, which raised the question of why gamma-ray resonance was possible in solids, but not in gases.
-Mössbauer proposed that, for the case of atoms bound into a solid, under certain circumstances a fraction of the nuclear events could occur essentially without recoil.
+The interaction of X-rays with gases, particularly their attenuation and scattering, had been studied since the early years of X-ray research, and element-specific X-ray absorption phenomena had been established in the early 20th century.
+It was expected that a similar phenomenon would be found for gamma rays, which are created by nuclear transitions (as opposed to X-rays, which are typically produced by electronic transitions).
+However, attempts to observe nuclear resonance produced by gamma rays in gases failed due to energy being lost to recoil, preventing resonance (the Doppler effect also broadens the gamma-ray spectrum).
+Mössbauer observed resonance in nuclei of solid iridium, which raised the question of why gamma-ray resonance was possible in solids but not in gases.
+Mössbauer proposed that, for the case of atoms bound into a solid, a fraction of the nuclear events could occur essentially without recoil under certain circumstances.
 He attributed the observed resonance to this recoil-free fraction of nuclear events.

 The Mössbauer effect was one of the last major discoveries in physics to be originally reported in the German language.
-The first report in English was a letter describing a repetition of the experiment.
+The first reports in English were a pair of letters describing independent repetitions of the experiment.

-The discovery was rewarded with the Nobel Prize in Physics in 1961 together with Robert Hofstadter's research of electron scattering in atomic nuclei.
+The discovery was rewarded with the Nobel Prize in Physics in 1961, together with Robert Hofstadter's research of electron scattering in atomic nuclei.

 Description

 In general, gamma rays are produced by nuclear transitions from an unstable high-energy state to a stable low-energy state.
 The energy of the emitted gamma ray corresponds to the energy of the nuclear transition, minus an amount of energy that is lost as recoil to the emitting atom.
-If the lost recoil energy is small compared with the energy linewidth of the nuclear transition, then the gamma ray energy still corresponds to the energy of the nuclear transition, and the gamma ray can be absorbed by a second atom of the same type as the first.
+If the lost recoil energy is small compared with the energy linewidth of the nuclear transition, then the gamma-ray energy still corresponds to the energy of the nuclear transition and the gamma ray can be absorbed by a second atom of the same type as the first.
 This emission and subsequent absorption is called resonant fluorescence.
-Additional recoil energy is also lost during absorption, so in order for resonance to occur the recoil energy must actually be less than half the linewidth for the corresponding nuclear transition.
+Additional recoil energy is also lost during absorption, so in order for resonance to occur, the recoil energy must actually be less than half the linewidth for the corresponding nuclear transition.

 The amount of energy in the recoiling body (E_{R}) can be found from momentum conservation:

 where P_{R} is the momentum of the recoiling matter, and P_{γ} the momentum of the gamma ray.
 Substituting energy into the equation gives: